Route on the First Floor for visitors unable to use stairs

 Textphone: 18001 0844 482 7799

-Calls cost 5p per minute plus your phone company’s access charge.
+Calls to the ticket booking line cost 5p per minute plus your phone company’s access charge.

 Catering enquiries: telephone 020 3166 6971 or email HCP@ampersandvenues.co.uk